 Reductions for co-operation

-- attend interviews
+- attend interviews (where necessary)

-- supply information promptly
+- provide information promptly

-- answer questions honestly and accurately
+- answer all questions truthfully

-- co-operate until the investigation ends
+- co-operate until the end of the compliance check

 Disagreeing with a penalty